alt

 Update the customer resource

-A customer resource is created like a payment type with the UI components.
 In Order to render the customer form, you will need to call the Customer.update() function instead of Customer.create().
 Please make sure to set the option paymentTypeName to “paylater-invoice” in order to allow rendering a specialized form for this payment type.
 In case you wish to initialize the form with the data of an already created customer, you will need to call the Customer.initFormFields() function.
 This has to be done before calling Customer.update().

 let customer = unzerInstance.Customer();